 INFRACTIONS: The council Executive Board has designated the Care Taker or Camp Ranger or designee as authority for dealing with any rule infractions.
 If immediate safety of others or violation of camp rules are put in jeopardy, the unit may be expelled at once.
 For serious or repeated infractions such as not checking out of camp, the council may deny the use of the camps to a unit.
 If common laws are broken, local police may be notified.

 DAMAGES TO PROPERTY: Damages to the property will be the responsibility of the unit.
 This includes any damages that may be found after the unit leaves the property.

-Must check out with Ranger prior to departure.
+Must check in with Ranger at Camp Gorton prior to departure.

 Full refunds will only be available if the camp is closed by the council.
 Refunds will be granted when a written cancellation request is received 14 days prior to the date of the reservation.
 A 20% fee will be forfeited.
 If the cancellation is sent less than 14 days prior to the date of the reservation, a 50% refund will be available.
 Requests must be received in writing no less than 4 business days prior to arrival date.
 In Council units will have the refund put into the unit account at the Scout Shop.
 Out of Council refunds will be mailed within 30 days.

 "A Scout is Clean" All areas are expected to be left in a better condition than they were found.

 Due to State and Federal cleaning mandates there is a $15 cleaning fee on all reservations.